-Summary Coconut oil, olive oil and avocado oil are among the healthiest oils to fry foods in.
+Coconut oil, olive oil and avocado oil are among the most stable oils to fry foods in.
 You can also try oven-frying or air-frying foods, which yield similar results using very little oil.

-Consuming foods fried in unstable or unhealthy oils can have several negative health effects.
+Consuming foods fried in unstable oils can have several negative health effects.